Week 1: Exercises#

 2: Partial Derivatives of a Simple Scalar Function#

-Find the partial derivatives \(\frac{\partial f}{\partial x_1}\) and \(\frac{\partial f}{\partial x_2}\) for \(f(x_1, x_2) = x_1^3 + 3x_1 x_2 + x_2^3\).
+Find the partial derivatives \(\frac{\partial f}{\partial x_1}\) and \(\frac{\partial f}{\partial x_2}\) of \(f(x_1, x_2) = x_1^3 + 3x_1 x_2 + x_2^3\).
 Determine the value of the partial derivatives at the point \((x_1, x_2) = (1, 2)\).

 3: Different(?)
 Quadratic Forms#